AdobeDocs/experience-manager-cloud-service.en/help/journey-sites/quick-site/create-site.md

 ## Obtaining a Site Template {#obtaining-template}

-The simplest way to get started is to [download the latest AEM Standard Site Template from its GitHub repository.](https://github.com/adobe/aem-site-template-standard)
+The simplest way to get started is to [download the latest release of the AEM Standard Site Template from its GitHub repository.](https://github.com/adobe/aem-site-template-standard/releases)

-Once downloaded you can upload it to your AEM environment.
+Once downloaded you can upload it to your AEM environment as you would any other package.
+See the [Additional Resources section](#additional-resources) for details on how to work with packages if you need more information on this topic.

 >[!TIP]
 >
->The AEM Standard Site Template can be customized to meet your project's needs.
+>The AEM Standard Site Template can be customized to meet your project's needs and can obviate the need for further customization.
 However this topic is beyond the scope of this journey.
 Please refer to the GitHub documentation of the Standard Site Template for more information.

 >[!TIP]
 >